CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 6.2 Run the Docker Compose file

-Finally before we run, we need to delete all existing containers.
+Finally before we run, we need to delete all existing running containers.

 **Action :** Run the following command in your terminal: